-While each year there’s at least one highly publicized mishap in the transport of minors (one year an airline mistakenly routed Unaccompanied Minors to the wrong destination), some aspects of this ordeal have improved.
+While each year there’s at least one highly publicized mishap in the transport of minors, some aspects of this ordeal have improved.
 Inexpensive smartphone and mobile communication makes it easier to stay in touch with traveling minors throughout their journey.
 Refreshed and expanded airport facilities make it easier to feed and entertain kids traveling alone, and WiFi enabled lounges are a haven for the guardians who await their takeoffs and landings.

 Special lounges, such as the one at Paris Orly Airport (Orly West Hall 2) designed for unaccompanied minors ages 4 to 17, ease the fears of young travelers.
-At Orly, as at other airline lounges, kids with more than one hour waiting time between Air France flights may relax in a supervised setting stocked with a Sony PlayStation 3, a flat-screen TV and age-appropriate games for young children.
+At Orly, as at other airline lounges, kids with more than one hour waiting time between Air France flights may relax in a supervised setting stocked with video games, a flat-screen TV and age-appropriate games for young children.
 According to an airline spokesperson, nearly 400,000 unaccompanied minors travel on Air France every year.

 But as every parent knows, every child is different and it’s our job to make them comfortable with what has become a right of passage for many travelers.